MacFJA/livres/README.md

 After that, the application will search for additional information about the book from its ISBN.

-Currently the application search additional information into [20 differents providers](https://github.com/MacFJA/BookRetriever/blob/master/Providers.md)
+Currently, the application search additional information into [20 different providers](https://github.com/MacFJA/BookRetriever/blob/master/Providers.md)

 ## Screenshots